 The Rootie Kazootie Puppets

-There are 11 original Rootie Kazootie cast puppets.
-They were designed and buit by Paul Ashley and a team of craftsmen for the Rootie Kazootie Club TV Show in the late 1940's.
+The 5-puppet "cast" of the Rootie Kazootie Club featured Rootie Kazootie, Polka Dottie, Poison Zoomack, Galapoochie Pup and El Squeeko Mouse.
+They were designed and built by Paul Ashley and a team of craftsmen for the Rootie Kazootie Club TV Show in the late 1940's.
 The show starred Todd Russell and first aired in October of 1950.
 Its final broadcast was in May of 1954.

 A number of years later, Doug Preis, an avid puppet collector, purchased the puppets from Gallen.
 They had not been stored properly and were in rough shape.

-Fortunately, Mr Preis is a master craftsman and puppet restorer.
-You can read more about his extraordinary talents on the Restoration page of this website.
+Fortunately, Mr Preis is a master craftsman and puppet restorer— read more about his extraordinary talents on the Restoration page of this website.

-He painstakingly restored 9 of the puppets—repairing the controls, restringing, painting, sanding, fashioning hair, making new hands, bodies and recreating the costumes.
+Doug painstakingly restored all 9 puppets—repairing the controls, restringing, painting, sanding, fashioning hair, making new hands, bodies and recreating the costumes.
 Other than repairing the controls for the 2 Galapoochie Pup puppets, they were not touched, as the "fur" was not something he was prepared to tackle.

-In the fall of 2019, Paul's daughter Vicki purchased the Rootie Kazootie Puppets from Doug and they joined the rest of the Paul Ashley Puppet family.
+In the fall of 2019, Paul's daughter Vicki purchased the original and reproduction Rootie Kazootie Puppets from Doug.